Pressure Measurement Errors

 Similarly, by checking the sensor’s output at zero pressure, any zero-point error can be identified and corrected.

-Take an example to understand Offset error & Zero-point error
+Take an example to understand the two errors

-Let’s consider a simple real-world example to understand the difference between offset error and zero-point error.
+Let’s consider a simple real-world example to understand the difference between the two errors.

 Let’s use a kitchen scale as a metaphor for a pressure sensor.